So, you’re thinking about making the move to Atlassian’s products and saw something about Atlassian licenses.

 - Collaborators, on the other hand, are users holding licenses to another Atlassian tool like Jira Software or Jira Core that can work and communicate with JSM agents internally.
 If you have users that don’t need full JSM privileges, it would be more affordable to license the users with Jira Core or Jira Software.

 Sectoring Agents and Collaborators is a prime example of how Oxalis helps customers optimize and streamline their Atlassian license.
+Get started.

 Atlassian offers two deployment options for their products: Atlassian Cloud and Data Center.
 The two options vary significantly in terms of pricing, security, and hosting.